syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

 1. Ensure [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or later is installed.
 2. Set up a .NET MAUI environment with Visual Studio 2022 (v17.8 or later) or Visual Studio Code.
 For Visual Studio Code users, ensure that the .NET MAUI workload is installed and configured as described [here](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=visual-studio-code).

-## Step 1: Create a New .NET MAUI Project
+## Step 1: Create a new .NET MAUI project

 ### Visual Studio